-From within Canny, you can easily pull up your accounts to see everything they’ve voted on.
+From within Canny, you can pull up your accounts to see everything they’ve voted on:

 Customer feedback a great reference to have when going on sales calls.
 As we know, personalization is very important in sales.
 Knowing what your prospect has asked for helps build a more personal relationship.

 Let your users champion features they need

 David Reed is head of sales and customer success at ReadMe.
 While he really cared about what their customers were saying, the volume of feedback was just too high:

 “Documenting requests and then fighting for them on behalf of the customer internally was a huge percentage of my time.
 Canny allows our customers to request features in their own words and sell the features for me.”

 You can read more about why ReadMe uses Canny here.

-The product team is constantly juggling their priorities.
+The product team is constantly juggling priorities.
 Being able to see the actual customers behind a request is very powerful.
 It helps give a sense of how important a customer sentiment is.
 Then the team can decide if it should be prioritized and added to the roadmap.

 New features shouldn’t be a result of who can shout the loudest.
-Instead of you and several other sales teammates fighting to get features built, use the data.
-Having everything in Canny will reveal the most impactful features your team can work on.
+Instead of you and several other sales teammates fighting to get features built, use data.
+Having feedback and feature requests in Canny will make it easy to see what’s most impactful.

-Many teams use Canny internally as well.
-There are many tools and processes that enable sales people to do their best work.
-Examples of some of these might be:
+There are many sales tools and processes that help sales teams to do their best work.

 - In-house CRM